ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_DB_lib.rst

 BitBucket access setup
 ======================

-1. To work with the databased library system in Altium, it is necessary to get access to the BitBucket system of the UltraZohm, exspecially to the folder "altium_libraries"
+1. To work with the databased library system in Altium, it is necessary to get access to the BitBucket system of the UltraZohm, especially to the folder "altium_libraries"

 .. _1_BitBucket: